 Yes, we experience the world as a safe place… Do you?

 A: Most importantly of all, you must bring an enthusiastic open mind!
 This will catalyze your experience, no matter how you look at it.

 As for ‘stuff’, we have prepared a packing list for each retreat.
 You can access that information on the individual retreat page under the heading “The Retreats“.
 Each retreat will involve a retreat center for the majority of the event, but there will be some 2-3 day excursions involved, so a large backpack and a carry on or day pack is preferred.

-Remember, you can buy most of what you need in terms of toiletries, batteries, personal items, here.
+Remember, you can buy most of what you need in terms of toiletries, batteries, personal items at the location of the retreat.
 No need to go overboard there!
 The weather will be varied for each retreat and individual packing lists will be provided.
-Regardless of the location, it is always wise to pack layers, leggings, sweaters, thermals, a windbreaker, bathing suits, shorts, light wight shirts, etc. Be yourself, and be comfortable.
+Regardless of the location, it is always wise to pack layers, leggings, sweaters, thermals, a windbreaker, bathing suits, shorts, etc. Be yourself, and be comfortable.

 A: No, you don’t have to do anything.

 But we hope with every commitment to come, each participant will bring his or her desire to participate in as many things as possible and support the spirit of the community.
 We also encourage each participant to trust the community enough to participate even when they are not interested or it is outside of their comfort zone.
 But it’s a fine line and if the participant feels they need to implement self care, and sit out of a certain activity, that will be honored.
 That is the spirit of a learning community.

 It is the intention of Project World School that each participant will discover many more things that they didn’t have prior interests in, and become ‘inspired’ to see the world through new eyes!
 Together, we are creating a temporary ‘learning community‘ and that requires all that you bring in the form of ‘you’.